codeplayer23/Transformer_Ensemble/README.md

 A **licensed/private dataset** containing text samples annotated with emotion labels was used.
 The dataset includes multiple emotion categories, providing a diverse and realistic benchmark for model evaluation.

+# Dataset Access
+The dataset used in this project is licensed and cannot be distributed publicly.
+Please request access from the official provider or substitute with your own dataset in the same format.

 ---

 ## Technologies & Libraries